Adult make student in office smiling at camera

 Explore Information Technology with Business Management (M.S.)

-Take your technical expertise to the next level with a master’s in information technology degree specialized in business management.
-Designed for professionals with technical backgrounds in various fields of study including computer and information systems, software development, web design and development, and more, this unique master’s in information technology degree with an imbedded business management certificate was developed in response to industry demand to provide a path for professionals to master their crafts and demonstrate they are technically focused to be compatible with today’s long-term technological workforce needs.
+Take your technical expertise to the next level with an online master’s in information technology degree specialized in business management.
+Designed for professionals with technical backgrounds in various fields of study including computer and information systems, software development, web design and development, and more.
+This unique master’s in information technology online program with an imbedded business management certificate was developed in response to industry demand to provide a path for professionals to master their crafts and demonstrate they are technically focused to be compatible with today’s long-term technological workforce needs.

 Build Your Career Future